Close-up of Ezo pika looking upward among alpine shrubs and moss

 Best Time: December–March

-Photo Tip: Visit at dawn when the mist lingers over the marsh and golden light fills the sky.
+Photo Tip: Visit at sunrise when mist drifts across the marsh and soft winter light fills the landscape.

 Steller’s Sea Eagle standing on drift ice in Hokkaido, Japan